Discount Point Mortgage Calculator

 What is a Discount Point

 A discount point is an optional fee that borrowers can elect pay to lower their mortgage rate.
 One discount point costs the borrower 1.0% of the mortgage amount.
 For example, one discount point on a $250,000 mortgage costs the borrower $2,500 ($250,000 * 1.0% = $2,500).
 Borrowers pay discount points to "buy down" or lower their mortgage rate.
 Lenders usually offer borrowers the ability to pay discount points in half-point increments up to a certain limit so you can pay a half of a discount point, one discount point, one and a half discount points, and so on.
+Use our Discount Point Mortgage Calculator to determine the total cost of discount points based on your loan amount.

 What is a Discount Point Worth?